decentraland/old-documentation/_posts/sdk-reference/2018-01-07-blockchain-operations.md

 const convertedMessage = await this.eth!.convertMessageToObject(messageToSign);
 const { message, signature } = await this.eth!.signMessage(convertedMessage);
-// … do something with message and signature
 ```

 ### Checking if a message is correct